To Do When DHS Calls Or Visits

 The DHS will go to great lengths to investigate allegations, whether they were made anonymously or under the strict mandatory reporting laws in Oregon.
 Tactics include:

 - Questioning your children at school without your knowledge or consent

 - Baiting you through conversations that seem harmless

 - Making you believe that a visit is only routine

 - Threatening to put your children in foster care

 - Attempting to turn one spouse against the other

 If you or a spouse has been contacted by DHS, do not wait to seek help.
 Even if no official accusations have been made, we can help make sure that a caseworker does not violate your rights during an investigation.
 Should the need arise, we will vigorously defend you against any formal charges.

-It only takes a few moments to fill out our online form or call our local number at 503-549-1140 or toll free at 888-211-2441.
+It only takes a few moments to fill out our online form or call our local number at 503-549-1140.
 Those few moments could have a significant impact on the outcome of your case.